muon-data/muon/README.md

 may not be present.

 **Text** is a sequence of characters.
-Because values cannot contain line feeds, a **text append separator** must be used to join consecutive lines.
-Instead of the usual colon followed by space `: ` after the key, `:>` is used.
+Because values cannot contain line feeds, if one is needed a **text append separator** can be used on the next line to *insert* one.
+This is `:>` instead of the usual `: ` between the key and value.
 A line feed will be inserted between the text values.

 When appending, a **blank** key can be used instead of repeating the key.
 This is a sequence of spaces with the same length as the key.